logicalclocks/hops-docs/docs/user_guide/hopsworks.rst

 of members for the project, who will be given the role of Data Scientist in the project.
 Member roles can later be updated in the Project settings by the `project owner` or a member with the `data owner` role.
-A valid project name should not contain spaces or special characters such as __, /, \\, å, ä, etc.
+A valid project name can not contain spaces or special characters such as __, /, \\, å, ä, etc.

 As soon as you have created a new project and click on it on the